mkshiblu/ExceptionPatternDetector/README.md

 # ExceptionPattternDetector
-A tool to detect various Java exception handling patterns such as Nested Try, Destructive Wrapping, Over Catch
+A tool to detect various Java exception handling anti-patterns such as Nested Try, Destructive Wrapping, Over Catch